Patch a project

 $ dfetch diff some-project

-Dfetch compares the working tree against the revision recorded in the metadata file and writes a patch file named some-project.patch (or some-project-N.patch if multiple patches already exist).
+Dfetch compares the working tree against the revision recorded in the metadata file and writes a patch file named some-project.patch.

 Controlling which revisions are compared